Beau Sulser

-Beau Grayson Sulser (born May 5, 1994) is an American professional baseball pitcher for the KT Wiz of the KBO League.
-He played in Major League Baseball for the Pittsburgh Pirates and the Baltimore Orioles in 2022.
+Beau Grayson Sulser (born May 5, 1994) is an American professional baseball pitcher for the Rakuten Monkeys of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates and Baltimore Orioles.
+He has also played in the KBO League for the KT Wiz.

 Career

 Amateur career

 Sulser attended Ramona High School in Ramona, California.
 He enrolled at Dartmouth College, where he played college baseball for the Dartmouth Big Green from 2013 to 2017.
 In 2017, he was named the Ivy League's pitcher of the year.